 Two people are chosen: Julie Pine, Paleontologist and Under-Curator at the Los Angeles County Natural History Museum, and Dietrich Jaqzen, professional survivalist, government hit-man and big game hunter.
 While Julie gathers information, Jaqzen’s job is to keep her safe for the 30 days the mission is to last.
 There is a problem though – Jaqzen is an unscrupulous rogue who has designs on Julie and secretly plans to live a Tarzan and Jane life with her in an earth all his own, raping and pillaging both Julie and the beautiful Miocene world.
 His personal hunting orgy.

 When 30 days come and go and the two fail to return, the men at the Institute learn of Jaqzen’s treachery.
 Now, through a fast-paced (and subversive) chain of events, Tom Pine, Julie’s husband, is sent back to rescue her.
 But at the last minute, while launching, government men break in to stop it, shooting up the place.
-A man falls over the controls, changing them, and Tom is still sent, but now to a locality many hundreds of miles away.
+A man falls over the controls, changing them, and Tom is still sent, but now to a locality many hundreds of miles off target.

 Thus begins Tom’s long journey down the prehistoric California coast.
 Along the way he befriends an Aelurodon, a Barstovian wild dog, who becomes his hiking partner, and together they face experiences both harrowing and enrapturing.
 Along the way, Tom learns about an edenic world and its unfamiliar species, beasts he never knew existed, while simultaneously growing in the process.
 At the end of the trek, though, Tom knows he will have to confront Jaqzen.